fossfreedom/coverart-browser/README.md

 ![Imgur](http://i.imgur.com/3xDfI.png)

+ - Find embedded covers

+ New plugin (Edit - Plugins - CoverArt Embedded Cover Search).
+When enabled, searches for cover images embedded in tracks within an album.

+ *Tip* - untick the default Cover Art Search plugin if you only want to force the search for embedded covers.

  - icon-tooltip shows all the track artists for multi-artist albums
  - ... and a number of bug-fixes as well.